grenaud/dice/README.md

 # Readme for DICE

-DICE is a Bayesian method to jointly estimate error, drift and contamination rate parameters from present-day humans in ancient DNA samples, using MCMC.
-Our approach is applicable to nuclear autosomal data.
+DICE is a Bayesian method to jointly estimate error rates, demographic parameters and the rate of contamination from present-day humans in ancient DNA (aDNA) samples, using MCMC.
+Our approach is applicable to nuclear autosomal aDNA data.
 It can also serve to determine the most probable ancestry of the individual(s) that contaminated the sample.

 # Contact